This page is not complete.

 A web site administrator wants to allow content from a trusted domain and all its subdomains.

-A web site administrator wants to allow users of a web application to include images from any domain in their custom content, but to restrict audio or video media to come only from trusted providers, and all scripts only to a specific server that hosts trusted code.
+A web site administrator wants to allow users of a web application to include images from any domain in their own content, but to restrict audio or video media to trusted providers, and all scripts only to a specific server that hosts trusted code.

 Content-Security-Policy: default-src 'self'; img-src *; media-src media1.com media2.com; script-src userscripts.example.com